 If you look carefully, on the right-hand side you can see an unusually dressed man in what appears to be modern clothing, sporting sunglasses at a time when most were wearing hats and smart jackets.

-Many argue this is a time traveller, while others have countered that he's simply a man with a fashion sense ahead of his time and that it's a false claim.
+Many argue this is a time traveller, while others have countered that he's simply a man with a fashion sense ahead of his time.
 Either way, it's still a wildly popular photo and a great one too in our mind.

 World Cup celebrations